How to build a Codex memory system you can actually trust

 Three frontier AI labs now have first-party integrations inside a standard Microsoft 365 tenant.
 The architectural implications for identity, data residency, and policy enforcement aren't being covered at the right depth.

 I've been using Claude Cowork as a daily driver since the research preview.
-Scheduled tasks, skills, vault memory, n8n integrations baked in.
+Scheduled tasks, skills, vault memory, and n8n integrations baked in.
 It replaced a lot of the glue I used to build by hand.
-So when OpenAI relaunched Codex on April 16 as "Codex for almost everything," my first